Islamabad Football Association

 The Islamabad Football Association (IFA) is the regional governing body of :association football and futsal in Islamabad, Pakistan.
 Its headquarters are located in Jinnah Sports Stadium.
-IFA is responsible for the organization and governance of major regional football tournaments in the Islamabad region including IFA 'A' and 'B' Division Leagues, the Jashan-i-Azadi Football Tournament, and the Islamabad Challenge Cup.
-It also organizes various Islamabad teams which participate in local and domestic tournaments.
+IFA is responsible for the organisation and governance of major regional football tournaments in the Islamabad region including IFA 'A' and 'B' Division Leagues, the Jashan-i-Azadi Football Tournament, and the Islamabad Challenge Cup.
+It also organises various Islamabad teams which participate in local and domestic tournaments.

+History

+Islamabad Football Association was formed in 2000.
+Previously it was known as Islamabad DFA and was attached with the Rawalpindi Division Football Association since 1974.

+IFA has been a permanent member of the Pakistan Football Federation Congress since 2010.
+It was then given membership for the term 2011-2015.